 Organization, time management, note taking, test taking and strategic reading are all essential study skills that are first introduced to young people in the classroom, but ultimately transfer far beyond school.
 To help your child develop these skills in a way that is meaningful to them – mainly applying them to their “job” which is school – Sylvan Learning recommends tips that parents can follow:

-• Don’t panic if a child’s notes look sloppy and disorganized.
-It’s often just a sign of a student with an active mind who is organizing things in ways that work best for him or her.
+Note Taking • Don’t panic if a child’s notes look sloppy and disorganized.
+It’s often just a sign of a student with an active mind who is organizing things in ways that work best for him or her. • Encourage students to review their notes and even rewrite them, if necessary, to be sure they make sense. • As they review their notes, have children identify the most important points and highlight them.

-• Be sure students go into the test with the right equipment, whether that means a calculator, class notes, textbooks or simply a pencil.
+Test Taking • Urge a student to study over a period of days or weeks instead of cramming the night before. • Be sure students go into the test with the right equipment, whether that means a calculator, class notes, textbooks or simply a pencil. • Encourage them to answer test questions they know first and then go on to the more challenging questions.

-• Talk with kids after they read a book or article.
+Reading • Encourage young readers to use all the clues available to them while reading, such as headlines, pictures, captions, charts, tables and graphs. • Urge them to read different types of writing, such as books of fiction and nonfiction, newspaper and magazine articles, letters and Web sites. • Talk with kids after they read a book or article.
 Have them tell you what the story was about, why it did or didn’t interest them and how it related to their life.

 Studies show that the more involved parents are with their children’s education, the better the children do in school.
 What the studies don’t say is that this involvement is not just in the children’s school, but in the children’s lives.
 Because life is a balance of basic core skills (reading and math) and personal skills, such as communication and responsibility skills (organization and time management), parents need to nourish all of these skills, not just the ones that yield a grade.
 Along with this, comes the language we use when talking with our children.
 Saying things like "You're never going to get into college at this rate," is something that we sometimes in a heated moment when we're upset with our children, but these words are hurtful and often compound the problem.
 Instead, try phrases that use "I-Statements" ex.
 "I'm upset that this is difficult for you" or "I want the best for you, how can I help you?" in some situations.
 In other situations where a child is just not doing their work, as in the case of homework, check their teacher's website, their online gradebook, their agenda and in some extreme cases, be in almost weekly contact with the classroom teacher.